What Is Ceramic Tile?

 You’ve certainly heard of ceramic tile, but could you define or identify one?
 Some of you might remember ceramics from high school art class, but for the rest of us, here’s a much-needed refresher course.

-Follow along and find inspiration as we cover the basics, including the different types of ceramic tile options for homeowners, and some of the best and most effective places to use ceramic tile in your home or apartment.
+Follow along to find inspiration as we cover the basics, including the different types of ceramic tile options for homeowners, and some of the best and most effective places to use ceramic tile in your home or apartment.

 What Are Ceramic Tiles Made Of?